Havner/acc-steering-lock/README.md

-# Simple SimHub plugin for setting SimuCUBE rotation based on ACC car
+# Simple SimHub plugin for setting wheel rotation based on ACC car

 ACC doesn't have a soft lock option.
 This plugin allows to use hard lock option with 1:1 steering ratio.
 The same way Content Manager does that.

+Currently it works for:
+- MMOs
+- all SimuCUBEs (1, 2S, 2P, 2U)
+- Thrustmasters (300, 500, TGT, TMX, TSPC, TSXW, TX, F1)

 ## Instalation

 Put the plugin in SimHub folder.
 Enable it in SimHub.

-## Configuration in TrueDrive
+## Configuration of your wheel

 Set whatever rotation you want, it doesn't matter, it will be changed anyway by the plugin.